Raiffeisen-DGTL/checkita-data-quality/docs/en/jobConfig/Metrics.md

 There are no additional parameters (`params`).

 Metric **is** `Satusable`:

 * Succeeds if the value in the column is **not** `Null`;
 * Error if the value in the column is `Null`.

+### duplicateValues

+Counts the number of duplicates.
+There are no additional parameters (`params`).

+> Important: If metric is supplied with sequence of columns,
+> then duplicated value is full match of the tuple of values in the provided columns, i.e.
+>
+>  * `['PI', 3.14, 'short'] и ['PI', 3.14, 'short']` - these tuples duplicates.
+>  * `['PI', 3.14, 'short'] и ['PI', 'short', 3.14]` - these tuples are **NOT** duplicates
+>  * `['PI', 3.14, null] и ['PI', null, 3.14]` - these tuples are **NOT** duplicates

+Metric **is** `Satusable`:

+* Succeeds if the value in the column (or tuple of values in the given columns) is unique;
+* Error when duplicate is found.

+> Important: Due to specificity of distributed computation, datasets are split into parts and processed in parallel.
+> Thus, rows with duplicates might occur in different threads.
+In such cases duplicates can only be identified during
+> `reduce` stage and, therefore, there would be no opportunity to collect data rows that correspond to these duplicates.
+> ***Long story short: Metric will find all duplicates but for some of them the metric errors
+> with data rows won't be collectd.***"

 ### emptyValues